Simpack Rail Training

 The course is divided into lectures and workshops.
 The course's workshops are integral parts of the training.
 They are designed to reinforce concepts presented during the lectures.
 They are intended to provide users with the experience of running and trouble-shooting actual simulations.

 Simulation analysts and engineers who will prepare and solve multibody models for rail or similar guided vehicle simulation in Simpack will benefit from attending this class.
-Before undertaking the Simpack Rail training course, you should have completed the Simpack Basics training course.
+Before undertaking the course, you are required to have completed the Introduction to Simpack training course.
 Basic knowledge of rail vehicle dynamics is beneficial but not mandatory.

 The overview provides details of the topics covered in each lecture.
 Please note that the actual course agenda may vary depending on location.